karabayse/edabit/README.md

 * Say hello to guests
 * Half, Quarter, and Eighth
 * Regex special characters
 * Product of all odd integers
+* X and Y coordinates